v1j4y/cmake-workshop/content/tour.rst

 .. objectives::

    - Get a feel for how CMake looks.
-   - See 2-3 use cases where CMake shines (code generation, testing, modular code structure).
+   - See 2-3 use cases where CMake shines (environment/library discovery, code generation, testing, modular code structure).
    - The goal here is not to focus on syntax or details but rather the big picture and the potential.